Sec. 28-9. Job order contracts.

-a.The City Council may award individual annual contracts, referred to as “job order contracts,” none of which may exceed one million dollars ($1,000,000), for repair, maintenance, remodeling, paving, sidewalk repair, or other work to be done according to unit prices.
-No annual contracts may be awarded for any new construction; however, job order contracts may be utilized for new construction less than one hundred fifty thousand dollars ($150,000).
+a.Individual annual contracts, referred to as “job order contracts,” none of which may exceed one million dollars ($1,000,000), may be awarded for repair, maintenance, remodeling, paving, sidewalk repair, or other work to be done according to unit prices.
+Job order contracts may only be utilized for new construction totaling less than one hundred fifty thousand dollars ($150,000).
 The contracts shall be awarded to the lowest responsive, responsible bidder and shall be based on plans and specifications for typical work.
+Job order contracts that are capped at one hundred fifty thousand dollars ($150,000) or less per year shall be awarded by the Purchasing Agent; all other job order contracts shall be awarded by the City Council.
 No job order contract shall exceed three (3) years (including any extensions), except as necessary to complete outstanding work orders that were awarded within the three (3) year period.

 For purposes of this section, the term “unit price” shall mean the amount paid for a single unit of an item of work, the term “typical work” shall mean a work description applicable universally or applicable to a large number of individual projects, as distinguished from work specifically described with respect to an individual project, and the term “repair, remodeling, paving, sidewalk repair, or other repetitive work to be done according to unit prices” shall not include design or contract drawings.